Strategy and partnerships

 3.

-Enhancing the visibility and attractiveness of academic programs and degrees
+Enhance the international visibility and appeal of its programs and degrees

 4.